medic/cht-core/.github/actions/update-rapidpro-workspace-settings/README.md

-# update-rapidpro-workspace-settings Shared GitHub Action
+# dynamic-rapidpro-workspace Shared GitHub Action
 The `update-rapidpro-workspace-settings` is a parameterised reusable GitHub action that updates app-settings prior to compiling and uploading to a running CHT instance.

-This can be executed jointly with the deployment Github action.
+This can be executed jointly with other Github actions like [deploy-with-medic-conf](https://github.com/medic/cht-core/tree/master/.github/actions/deploy-with-medic-conf).

 ## CHT App Requirements
 * medic-conf@3.3 or above